CS-32-Kool-Koders/Project1-Scrypt/README.md

 # Project1-Scrypt
 A simple project made with friends - a lightweight scripting language.

-## Checkpoint 2
+## Introduction
 The program is a C++ application designed to perform calculations and utilize a parser and lexer for mathematical expressions.
 It provides functionality to parse and evaluate expressions written in both S-expressions and infix notation, and supports variable assignments and basic arithmetic operations.

-Seeing the forest through the trees...
+It also showcases the implementation of various programming language features starting from basic arithmetic operations to advanced functionalities like control flow, variables, and functions.

 Taking a step back, the larger purpose of writing this program is to demonstrate the implementation of a programming language.
 Breaking this down into more digestable checkpoints such as a calculator and parser helps us undestand the fundamentals of a functional programming language.
 For example, checkpoint 2 helps us understand how programming languages can store more than one expression at a time, being able to save results by storing themin variable.

 ## Installation
 To install and set up the project, follow these steps: